dgwyer/ml-resources/README.md

 - [The ELBO in Variational Inference](https://gregorygundersen.com/blog/2021/04/16/variational-inference/)
 - [Step by Step visual introduction to Diffusion Models](https://erdem.pl/2023/11/step-by-step-visual-introduction-to-diffusion-models)
 - [What is a variational autoencoder?](https://jaan.io/what-is-variational-autoencoder-vae-tutorial/)

+## Student Repos

+This is a collection of GitHub repositories of students of the Fasti.ai course (parts 1 & 2).

+- :new:[math-fastai](https://github.com/total-expectation/math-fastai) - This repository includes some really nice probability notebooks.

 ## Discord Channels